You are here:

-The report card measures how well Canada is meeting its fundamental goal of creating a high and sustainable quality of life for all Canadians.
+The report card measures how well Canada and its provinces and territories are meeting the goal of creating a high and sustainable quality of life for all Canadians.

-The Conference Board considers a high and sustainable quality of life for all Canadians as being achieved if Canada records high and sustainable performances in six categories:
+The Conference Board considers a high and sustainable quality of life for all Canadians as being achieved if Canada and the provinces and territories record high and sustainable performances in six performance categories:

 The word “sustainable” is a critical qualifier.
 It is not enough for Canada to boost economic growth if it is done at the expense of the environment or social cohesion.
 For example, to take advantage of high commodity prices by mining and exporting all our natural resources may make the country rich in the short term, but this wealth will not be sustainable in the long or even medium term.
 The Conference Board has consistently argued that economic growth and sustainability of the physical environment need to be integrated into a single concept of sustainable national prosperity—what we call here a “high and sustainable quality of life for all Canadians.”

 While there are many definitions and approaches to the notion of sustainability, the most widely used is from the United Nations’ Brundtland Commission: “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”1

 How Canada Performs: A Report Card on Canada attempts to grade only “outcome” indicators—indicators that tell us what Canada is achieving, rather than what efforts it is making.
 In the Innovation category, however, have used several input indicators as proxies for outputs.